NathanStensvad/Portfolio/README.md

-# Portfolio-V2
+# Portfolio
-2nd Version of Portfolio for Thinkful
+Portfolio for Thinkful